isomerpages/moh-hib/_overview/Protecting Health Information.md

 imposed on healthcare providers if they contribute to or access NEHR or share data under the HIA.</p>
 <p>This&nbsp;<strong>ensures the safe and secure handling of health information</strong>.
-HIMS vendors that support healthcare providers to access or contribute data to NEHR will also need to meet cybersecurity and data security standards.</p>
+HIMS providers that support healthcare providers to access or contribute data to NEHR will also need to meet cybersecurity and data security standards.</p>
 <p>MOH will also&nbsp;<strong>conduct audits</strong>&nbsp;to ensure that
 healthcare providers have fulfilled the security measures.</p>